input-output-hk/PSG/docs/source/guides/create_minimal_s3_user.md

 - Make sure you allow only programmatic access of the user
 - Make sure you downloaded the Access key and Secret Access Key
+- **Optional.** If you want to restrict access to the files stored on S3 bucket, you need to [create IAM user group](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_groups_create.html) with **AmazonS3FullAccess** permission and assign it to the newly created user

 #### 2. Create S3 bucket